zwbetz-gh/zwbetz/content/blog/how-to-find-a-used-tcp-port-and-kill-the-associated-process-on-your-mac/index.md

 ---
-title: "How to find a used TCP port and kill the associated process on your Mac"
+title: "How to Find a Used TCP Port and Kill the Associated Process on Your Mac"
 date: 2019-01-30T14:34:44-06:00
 toc: false
 ---